TomasMikula/libretto/docs/basics.md

 ## Either (⊕)

-Type `A ⊕ B` (in code we use `A |+| B` for easier typing and better intelligibility) means either `A` or `B` (but not both), and which one it is is decided by the block on the left.
-In other words, a block that has `A ⊕ B` as an out-port decides whether the interaction will continue as `A` or as `B`, while a block that has `A ⊕ B` as an in-port can test whether `A` or `B` was chosen and continue accordingly.
+Type `A ⊕ B` (in code we use `A |+| B` for easier typing and better intelligibility) means either `A` or `B` (but not both), and which one it is going to be is decided by the block on the left.
+In other words, a block that has `A ⊕ B` as an out-port decides whether the interaction will continue as `A` or as `B`, while a block that has `A ⊕ B` as an in-port has to be able to handle either case.
+That is, the decision flows from left to right (the positive direction).

 Primitives for making the decision (introducing `|+|`) are